dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 <div id="endorsement" class="hidden modal">
 <p style="text-align:center; color:#3E0C46;"><em>from Dr. James G. Shanahan, Lecturer, UC Berkeley School of Information</em></p>
 <p>I am writing in support of the publication of the enclosed submission.
 Sorting lies at the core of data and data science.
 It is one of the most studied and documented areas of computer science.
 Sorting at scale though not a novelty has lacked a solid, clear, and thorough exposition.
-This submission addresses this need and provides informative details about the design, and development of total order sorting at scale in Map-Reduce frameworks such as Apache Spark, Hadoop and MrJob.
+This submission addresses this need and provides informative details about the design, and development of total order sorting at scale in Map-Reduce frameworks such as Apache Spark, Hadoop and MRJob.
 As such it is very much a systems paper.
 The key contribution here is to provide a self-contained exposition of sorting at scale, a topic that few have described but is commonly required in practice.
 This submission contains an excellent introduction to total order sorting along with several self-contained examples in a Python notebook.
 For the practitioner, for the student, for the professor this is an amazing resource, introducing the basics while also demonstrating the key ideas through examples and working code.
 The authors provide an excellent example of data science in action, and this paper will be  highly instructive to students and teachers in information schools.</p>

 </div>